trezor/trezor.js/README.md

      var trezor = require('trezor.js'); // if you are using the npm version import * as trezor from 'trezor.js'; // dtto, with ES6 syntax

+### Example

+In `doc/` folder there are two examples. `example-list` is using the API, documented below. `example-lowlevel` is using more low-level API.

 ### DeviceList
 `DeviceList` is class that lists devices and emits events on any change.